Configuring Authorize.Net (updated)

 This page will show your API Login Id (a sequence of a dozen or so numbers and letters) and also let you create a new transaction key, both of which should be copied and pasted into Auctria to ensure they are correctly entered.

-After saving the Authorize.Net credentials, click the Sync Client Key button under Actions.
-This will complete the connection to Authrorize.Net.
+After saving the Authorize.Net credentials, click the Sync Client Key button under the Actions sidebar menu.

-Authorize.Net does not have as robust support for test mode as Stripe.com has.
-You can not run test mode transactions through a live account.
-When you put an auction into test mode (see Test & Live Modes) the charges by default will be run through Auctria's sandbox account.
+Authorize.Net does not have as robust support for test mode as Stripe.
+You cannot run test mode transactions through a live account.
+When you put an auction into test mode (see Test & Live Modes for more information on this) the charges by default will be run through Auctria's sandbox account.

 You should only use test card numbers in this case.

 See Authorize.net Testing Guide (opens new window) Test Card Numbers for reference.

 You can, if you prefer, open your own Authorize.Net "sandbox" account and configure it here but there is no real benefit to this other than being able to see the test transactions reflected in your own sandbox account.